bet4a/d3wiki/Arrays.md

 <a name="d3_split" href="#d3_split">#</a> d3.<b>split</b>(<i>array</i>[, <i>function</i>])

 Splits the specified *array* into multiple arrays at breakpoints identified by the specified *function*.
 If no breakpoint function is specified, the array will be split at any null or undefined values.
 Elements that are identified as breakpoints will not be included in the returned arrays.
-This method is often used in conjunction with the [[line|Shapes#line]] shape, such that missing data points are elided; each contiguous slice of the array where the data *is* defined is rendered as a line segment.
+This method is often used in conjunction with the [[line|SVG-Shapes#line]] shape, such that missing data points are elided; each contiguous slice of the array where the data *is* defined is rendered as a line segment.

 <a name="d3_merge" href="#d3_merge">#</a> d3.<b>merge</b>(<i>arrays</i>)